 To find relevant websites you can guest post on, start with the following search strings:

 Ideally, find 100 to 200 websites that not only allow you to contribute but also put a dofollow link within the article.

-Domain authority also plays a big part in ranking a website, so choose sites with at least DA 25 and a regular posting schedule.
+Domain authority also plays a big part in ranking a website, so choose sites that have a high domain authority and a regular posting schedule.

 Put the URLs in a spreadsheet with corresponding columns for the email address, domain authority, etc.

 Once everything is in order, you can start sending emails to pitch your guest post ideas.
 As mentioned in the previous section, manual link building will remain effective as long as it’s done with a “human” and personalized approach.

 To save you time, we’ve outlined the best practices for email outreach that will get your guest post ideas accepted.

 You’re already halfway towards securing that highly-coveted backlink.